-Emerging Tech: Security — The Need for Wireless Airspace Defense
+Emerging Tech: Security — The Need for Wireless Airspace Cybersecurity

 A variant of the Mirai botnet, primarily composed of vulnerable routers and wireless cameras sets new record for DDOS attack.
 IoT and networking devices are a persistent and growing security hole.